meek2100/gitwatch/README.md

 - **Empty Commit Prevention:** `gitwatch` prevents commits if only metadata (like timestamps) has changed, ensuring only meaningful file content or file count changes result in a new commit.
+- **Large File Safety Gate:** `gitwatch` includes a safety check (on directory watches) that prevents commits if an untracked file larger than 50MB is detected.
+This avoids accidentally committing large binary files or archives.
 - **Symlink Behavior:** `gitwatch` does not follow symlinks.
 On Linux (`inotifywait`) this is the default, and on macOS (`fswatch`) the `-X` flag is used to ensure symlinks pointing outside the watched directory are ignored.